jose-izarra/lamp_lab/README.md

 http://myvm.com:8099
 ```

-If you are using Play With Docker (which I recommend), then click the "Open Port" button and type 80.
+If you are using Play With Docker (which I recommend), then click the "OPEN PORT" button and type 80.

 NOTE: If you are working on a shared VM, you may need to change the port used by the host machine, e.g., -p ANOTHER_PORT:80
 Also, in Cloud environments, a Network rule may be required to reach the exposed port over the internet.